 Topics for Submission

 The topics for submission fall under the general rubric: "Things I Believe."
-There are a wide range of possibilities, but you will need to limit your discussion so you can adequately discuss the topic within the guidelines above.
 There will be some topics that may be more complex than others, which is fine, just be sure to follow the recommended guidelines.

 Where should I send the submission?